-USC-Huntington Early Modern Studies Institute The USC-Huntington Early Modern Studies Institute (EMSI) supports advanced research and scholarship on human societies between 1450 and 1850.
+USC-Huntington Early Modern Studies Institute .
+The USC-Huntington Early Modern Studies Institute (EMSI) supports advanced research and scholarship on human societies between 1450 and 1850.
 The Institute’s range is global.
-Unlike existing centers that focus on particular regions, the Institute aims to advance knowledge of the diverse societies in and around the Atlantic and Pacific basins. (...)
+Unlike existing centers that focus on particular regions, the Institute aims to advance knowledge of the diverse societies in and around the Atlantic and Pacific basins.
+The Institute is composed of a community of scholars based in the Los Angeles region and supplemented by short- and long-term visitors.
+EMSI strives to provide a suitable setting for nourishing intellectual achievement, advancing interdisciplinary research, and sharing path-breaking discoveries.
 The Institute aims to promote new avenues for research in the humanities and social sciences.

-USC Shoah Foundation - Visual History Archive The Visual History Archive is USC Shoah Foundation’s online portal that allows users to search through and view more than 53,000 video testimonies of survivors and witnesses of genocide.
+USC Shoah Foundation - Visual History Archive The Visual History Archive is USC Shoah Foundation’s online portal that allows users to search through and view more than 55,000 video testimonies of survivors and witnesses of genocide.
+Each testimony a unique source of insight and knowledge that oﬀers powerful stories from history that demand to be explored and shared.
 Initially a repository of Holocaust testimony, the Archive expanded in April of 2013 to include 64 testimonies from the 1994 Rwandan Tutsi Genocide and again in April 2014 to include 12 testimonies from the 1937 Nanjing Massacre in China.
 All told, the testimonies have been conducted in 62 countries and 39 languages.
+They average a little over two hours each in length and were conducted in 65 countries and 43 languages.
+The vast majority of the testimonies contain a complete personal history of life before, during, and after the interviewee’s firsthand experience with genocide.

 Huntington-USC Institute on California and the West The Huntington-USC Institute on California and the West (ICW) is a center for scholarly investigation of the history and culture of California and the American West.
 Through sponsorship of innovative scholarship and research, ICW draws on the resources of the University of Southern California and The Huntington Library to build an innovative and unique collaboration between a research university and a research library.

 USC Shinso Ito Center for Japanese Religions and Culture The USC Shinso Ito Center’s mission is to promote the study of Japanese religions and culture at USC and in the broader intellectual community of Japan Studies.
 We foster this area of study by funding faculty-led research projects; planning conferences, colloquia, and workshops; providing faculty and graduate student research support awards; and by hosting visiting scholars and postdoctoral fellows. (...)
-We are especially interested in encouraging studies of religion in contemporary Japan that actively engage broader conversations ̶ taking place in fields as diverse as Sociology, Cognitive Science, International Relations, Political Science, and Journalism, etc. ̶ about the role of religious thought and religious groups in contemporary global society.
+Among the six major research projects supported by the Ito Center are: the Hybrid Japan Innovation Lab, focused on generating innovative solutions to the question of Japan’s role on the global stage in the 21st century and the Hapa Japan Database Project, dedicated to the study of mixed-roots Japanese people globally from both historic and contemporary perspectives.

 Center for Visual Anthropology The Center for Visual Anthropology (CVA) at USC was founded by the acclaimed anthropologist Barbara Myerhoff, best known for her Academy Award-winning documentary Number Our Days (1976).
 The CVA is dedicated to the incorporation of visual modes of expression into the academic discipline of anthropology.
 It does so in conjunction with the faculty of the Department of Anthropology through five types of activities: teaching, research and the analysis of visual culture, production of visual projects, archiving and collection, and the sponsorship of conferences and film festivals.